In This Article

 - 1 cup buttermilk

-- 2 ½ cups fresh blueberries, towel dried and tossed with 1 TB flour
+- 2 ½ cups fresh blueberries, towel-dried, gently tossed with 1 TB flour

 For the Glaze: